Positano Guide

 Set into the mountain, surrounded by rich mediterranean vegetation, Positano is so picturesque as to seem a spontaneous stage setting.
 This village is located at the beginning of the Amalfi Coast - coming from Sorrento.

-Between the houses there are narrow streets and stairs, with boutiques, restaurants, wine bars by the sides, all ending downhill towards the front sea Spiaggia Grande, the main beach in Positano.
+Between the houses there are narrow streets and stairs, with boutiques, restaurants, wine bars by the sides, all ending downhill towards the sea front.

 Other small beaches are Fornillo, Arienzo, Fiumicello reachable by foot or boat.